Jesterhearts/hop-hash/README.md

 92% consistently provides excellent performance across a variety of workloads.
 If you prioritize memory efficiency and are willing to accept a slight performance trade-off, you might consider a using a target load factor of 97%.
 This trades about 3-5% performance for about 5% decreased memory usage in benchmarks on my machine.
-Conversely, if you want to prioritize performance and are willing to use more memory, a lower target load factor of 87.5% can be used.
-This increases performance by 3-5% in benchmarks on my machine, at the cost of about 5% increased memory usage.

 ## Probe Length Debugging
 The `HashTable` struct includes a `probe_histogram` method that returns a histogram of probe lengths for